bllecentdidiba/cat_bakery_data_analysis/README.md

 - **Salmon Bagel** generated the highest total profit (R465), making it the strongest revenue contributor
 - **Tuna Cheese Bake** achieved a 100% profit margin, indicating high per-unit profitability
-- **Salmon Roll** and **Pawstry** generate ~R3 profit per unit, highlighting potential pricing or cost inefficiencies
+- **Salmon Roll** and **Pawstry** generate ~R3 profit per unit, showing potential pricing inefficiencies

-**Insight:** Profitability is concentrated in a few products, while others dilute overall margins
+**Insight:** Profitability is concentrated in a few products while others reduce overall margins

 ### Customer Segmentation (RFM Analysis)

 - ~40% of customers fall into the “Attention Needed” segment (high historical spend, low recent activity)
-- Only two high-value loyal customers identified
+- Only two high-value loyal customers have been identified

-**Insight:** A significant portion of revenue is at risk due to declining customer engagement
+**Insight:** A large portion of revenue is at risk due to declining customer engagement

 ### Monthly Performance Trends

-- Profit declined by 28% in June, indicating a potential operational or demand issue
+- Profit declined by 28% in June, indicating a potential demand issue at this particular month
-- Performance recovered by ~60% in August, suggesting seasonal or campaign-driven effects
+- Performance recovered by almost 60% in August, this suggests seasonal effects
-- Total profit (Jan–Sep): R2,330
+- Total profit (Jan–Sep) was R2,330

 **Insight:** Revenue volatility suggests inconsistent demand or lack of sustained engagement strategies